coreos/docs/os/booting-on-vexxhost.md

 # Running CoreOS on VEXXHOST

 VEXXHOST is a Canadian OpenStack cloud computing provider based in Canada.
 In order to get started, you must have an active account on the VEXXHOST [public cloud computing][cloud-compute] service.

 The following instructions will walk you through setting up the `nova` tool with your appropriate credentials and launching your first cluster using the CLI tools.

 [cloud-compute]: http://vexxhost.com/cloud-computing

-## Choosing a Channel
+## Choosing a channel

-CoreOS is released into stable, alpha and beta channels.
+CoreOS is released into alpha, beta, and stable channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

-CoreOS releases are automatically built and deployed on the VEXXHOST cloud, therefore it is best to launch your clusters with the following naming pattern:
-CoreOS _Channel_ _Version_.
+CoreOS releases are automatically built and deployed on the VEXXHOST cloud, therefore it is best to launch your clusters with the following naming pattern: CoreOS _Channel_ _Version_.
 For example, the image name of the latest alpha release will be "CoreOS Alpha {{site.alpha-channel}}".

-### Cloud-Config
+### Cloud-config

-CoreOS allows you to configure machine parameters, launch systemd units on startup and more via [cloud-config][cloud-config].
+CoreOS allows you to configure machine parameters, launch systemd units on startup, and more via [cloud-config][cloud-config].
 We're going to provide the `cloud-config` data via the `user-data` flag.

 [cloud-config]: {{site.baseurl}}/docs/cluster-management/setup/cloudinit-cloud-config

 At the moment, you cannot supply the `user-data` using the CloudConsole control panel therefore you must use the CLI to deploy your cluster on the VEXXHOST cloud.

 A sample common `cloud-config` file will look something like the following: